Chemaclass/create-pr/README.md

 - `{{ TICKET_LINK }}`
     - Uses `PR_TICKET_LINK_PREFIX` appending the ticket key and number to form the full URL
 - `{{ BACKGROUND }}`
-    - if link is found: `Details in the ticket`
+    - if the link is found: `Details in the ticket`
-    - if link is not found: `Provide some context to the reviewer before jumping in the code`
+    - if the link is not found: `Provide some context to the reviewer before jumping in the code`
 - You can define them inside a comment (to avoid rendering the placeholders when creating a PR without this script)
     - eg `<!-- {{ TICKET_LINK }} -->`